OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 - Age of the driver
 - Max Speed of the car
 - Risk group, encoded with the color.
-> Note:The `miles per year` dimension is dropped in this case.
+> Note: The `miles per year` dimension is dropped in this case.

 If we restore the `number of thousands of miles driven per year` dimension, A programmer would write _rules_ like this (in Python):